 Operations Managers plan, direct, and coordinate the daily functions of an organization.
 Their primary goal is to maintain and improve the efficiency and effectiveness of the organization to assist it in achieving its core business objectives.
 Their responsibilities vary depending on the organization but typically include developing or improving process strategies, managing quality assurance programs, procuring material or resources, and ensuring the organization remains legally compliant.
 In some organizations, they might also perform Human Resources functions (e.g., hiring, training, monitoring performance) or Finance functions (e.g., budgeting, forecasting, improving profit margins).
 To accomplish these variety of different tasks effectively, operations managers need to exhibit high leadership, management, and organizational competencies.

-Sample interview questions for Operations Managers
+Core skills for Operations Managers

 Tell me about a business/HR change you managed that you are most proud of.
 Why was the change effective, and how did you measure its success?

 - Describes the business context and the change that was implemented

 - Explains their specific role/involvement in managing the change

 - Describes the data and metrics used to measure progress and success